 I even had fun bringing out a few of pieces of my camera collection.
 Do you collect any?

-This Mid Century Modern dresser was a fun project to revive.
-If you love it and would like to have it as your own, you can find it available in my shop.
-(SOLD)
+This Mid-Century Modern dresser was a fun project to revive.
+If you love it and would like to have it as your own, you can find it available in my online shop.

 Next up, I will be getting my junk on when I show you what I do with these two things…do you know what they are?
 Head HERE TO SEE.